-Urgent Advocacy Needed: Contact the Leadership of the State Legislature Today!
-NEW!
+Contact the Governor and Leadership of the State

-Contact the Leadership of the State Legislature today to urge them to support trailer bill language to grant counties the authority to seek voter approval to impose a special tax on personal income above $1 million/year to combat homelessness.
+Contact the Governor and leadership of the state legislature today to urge them to support trailer bill language granting counties authority to seek voter approval to impose a special tax on personal income above $1 million/year to combat homelessness.

 Senate President pro Tempore Kevin de León